 A Pseudo Interview

 In 2021, the University of Sydney boldly made the decision to permanently remove interviews from their Medical School application process.
-Yet in the same year, the NSW-based institution decided to use it’s own, proprietary ranking system using GAMSAT scores.
-Thanks to the hours of research and number crunching from Discord and Reddit users alike, we have a rough idea on how it works.
-A HUGE weighting placed on S1 and S2 and minimal weighting on S3.
-So why, unlike most other medical schools which give S3 an extra weighting, did USYD make this call?
-And is it a coincidence that this unique ranking system was changed in the same year they removed interviews?
-Not at all.
+Yet in the same year, the NSW-based institution decided to use its own, proprietary ranking system using GAMSAT scores.
+Thanks to hours of research and number crunching from Discord and Reddit users alike, we have a rough idea of how it works: a huge weighting placed on S1 and S2, and minimal weighting on S3.

 See this sample paragraph below.
 Pay attention to the way attributes of compassion and empathy are embedded into this essay on cynicism.